Adding New TT-NN Operation

 18struct ExampleDeviceOperation {

 19 // Define the operation attributes.
-This is it to store all variables needed by operations that aren't tensors
+This is used to store all variables needed by operations that aren't tensors.

 20 struct operation_attributes_t {